Kentish Endurance Ride

 Kentish Pony Club grounds

-- Any offers of help from TPRs would be greatly appreciated
+- Any offers of help from TPRs, Friday and Saturday, would be greatly appreciated

-- A canteen will be available on Friday night and Saturday.
+- A canteen will be available on Friday evening and all day Saturday.

-- General rubbish will need to be removed from site and manure and hay bagged and put at the nominated location.
+- General rubbish, manure and hay will need to be removed from site.
 Thank you for helping us keep the site clean.

 HOW TO ENTER